 You must report all incidents of electric shock and accidents, no matter how minor they are, to Western Power and your employer if it occurs at your place of work.
 This is a requirement of the Electricity (Licensing) Regulations 1991.

-An electric shock is an incident which does not require medical or first aid treatment.
-If you receive an electric shock we recommend that you have a medical assessment as a precaution.
+An electric shock is an incident that may appear not to require medical or first aid treatment but if you do receive an electric shock we recommend that you have a medical assessment as a precaution.

 An emergency can be:

 If you see a fallen powerline or pole, always assume that it is live.
 Do not go near it, touch it or anything that is in contact with it.